 Paracetamol is a pain medication you can take for all kinds of mild pain, like a slight headache.
 Paracetamol is also the only pain medication that pregnant women can take safely.
 You might not be able to take paracetamol if you’ve got a health condition that affects your liver.

 Paracetamol is available over the counter from pharmacies, and in supermarkets or corner shops in small quantities.

 You can take paracetamol on an empty stomach, so there’s no need to consume food before you take it.
 When you feel pain, you should take 2 paracetamol 500mg tablets with a full glass of water.
 You can do this up to 4 times per day as an adult.
 And if paracetamol is not helping on its own, you can take another type of painkiller.
 For example, you could have some food and then take some ibuprofen or aspirin on top for extra pain relief.

 You shouldn’t take more than 8 paracetamol 500mg tablets in 24 hours.
 Remember, if you need help with pain relief, see a doctor at your GP practice for advice.

 Pain medication advice

 Speak to a GP if you need advice on pain medication, and they’ll help you choose the best one for you.
-Your GP can also recommend prescription pain medication if you’ve tried everything you can.
+Your GP may also talk you through prescription pain medication options if you’ve exhausted other pain management techniques.